Being-rayan/Fragments-Video-Gen-Preview/README.md

 FRAGMENTS is deployed and functioning as a complete AI-powered educational video generation platform.

-The public repository is intended for project showcase and technical demonstration.
+The public repository is intended for project showcase, architecture overview, and technical demonstration purposes.

 ---